The following Property Q&A provides comprehensive and up to date legal information covering:

 Landlords often try to limit suspension of rent to damage arising from an insured risk, except where the insurance is vitiated by any act or omission of the tenant.
 This means that the suspension of rent does not operate, and therefore the rent remains payable, where the damage is due to an uninsured risk.

 The Code for Leasing Business Premises in England and Wales 2007 recommends that landlords should bear the risk of damage by an uninsured risk, or that a suitable alternative provision is made to protect tenants from having to meet the costs of repair or reinstatement where damage is caused by an uninsured risk.
-A tenant should always seek to ensure that uninsured damage is carved out
+A tenant should always seek to ensure that uninsured damage is carved out of the repairing

 Free trials are only available to individuals based in the UK